 - Homer

-Part One begins with the earliest signs of winemaking, its economic, artistic and religious impact on civilizations.
-Part Two covers the regions and appellations.
+The earliest signs of winemaking, its economic, artistic and religious impact on civilizations.

 VITIS VINIFERA